David A. Kenny

 Reliability

-Unreliability is very ofen present in measurement.
+Unreliability is very often present in measurement.
 Even "hard" measures such as HDL cholesterol are unreliable and a second test a day later is sure to be somewhat different.
 If the mediator is measured with less than perfect reliability of 1.00, then the effects (b and c') are likely biased.
 The effect of the mediator on the outcome (path b) is attenuated (i.e., closer to zero than it should be) and the effect of the causal variable on the outcome (path c'') is likely over-estimated if ab is positive and under-estimated when ab is negative.
 The bias in c' is exacerbated to the extent to which path a is large.

 If X is measured with less than perfect reliability, then the effects, a and c', are likely biased.
 The effects of X on M and Y are attenuated, and the effect of the M on Y (path b) is over-estimated if ac’ is positive and underestimated if ac’ is negative.